albertolusoli/meetupdashboard/README.md

 Thanks to DewHoney Ventures for their support in developing the project and to the Simon Fraser Research Computing Group for their help in releasing the code into the public domain.

-Meetup API Connector repository: https://github.com/albertolusoli/meetup_api
+Meetup Archiver API Connector: https://github.com/albertolusoli/meetup_api